scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 A similar examples using the molecular graphics package PyMOL is demonstrated in this short video (https://www.youtube.com/watch?v=ZTocGPS-Uqk&t=2s).

 Using GhostText to edit Jupyter cells from a favorite text editor
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 :label:`ghosttext`

-The snippet extensions for the Classic Jupyter Notebook and JupyterLab lack support for tab triggers to insert snippets as you type and tab stops inside the snippet to advance to sites in the snippet that may need to be edited.
-These two features are standard in the software that supports the use of snippet libraries in most text editors.

-By adding the GhostText extension to the web browser and a server to one of several leading text editors, it is possible to send the text from the browser through a WebSocket to a server in the text editor.
+By adding the GhostText extension (https://ghosttext.fregante.com/) to the web browser and a server to one of several leading text editors, it is possible to send the text from the browser through a WebSocket to a server in the text editor.
 Thus, it is possible to edit the contents of a computational notebook cell from inside a text editor.
 Changes made in the text editor instantly appear in the notebook and vice versa.
 By applying the power of a text editor to computational notebooks, experienced developers can continue to use familiar editing commands and tools in their preferred text editor.

+GhostText is a Javascript program developed by Federico Brigante, a prolific JavaScript developer.
+Versions of the extension are available for the Google Chrome, Firefox, Edge, Opera, and Safari.
+The extension for the Google Chrome browser works in the Brave browser, and the extension for Firefox works in the Waterfox and Icecat browsers.
+GhostText was developed initially for Sublime Text 3, so Sublime Text 3 can serve as a positive control even if another editor in the list is the favored editor.
+(Sublime Text 3 is available for most platforms for a free trial period of infinite length.)

+The snippet extensions for the Classic Jupyter Notebook and JupyterLab lack support for tab triggers to insert snippets as you type and tab stops inside the snippet to advance to sites in the snippet that may need to be edited.
+These two features are standard in the software that supports the use of snippet libraries in most text editors.

 As a quick reminder, tab triggers in text editors insert chunks of computer code after the user enters the tab trigger name and hits the TAB key (Fig. :ref:`tabtrigger`).
 The tab trigger name can be as short as several letters.
 Many text editors and IDEs have pop-up menus that aid the selection of the correct tab trigger.
 Tab stops are sites within the code snippet where the cursor advances to after entering TAB again.
-These sites often have placeholder values that can be either accepted by entering TAB again or edited.
+These sites often have placeholder values that can be either edited or accepted by entering TAB again.
 Sites with identical placeholder values can be mirrored so that a change in value at one site is propagated to the other tab stops with the same placeholder value.
 The absence of tab stops can increase the number of bugs introduced by the developer by overlooking parameter values in the code snippet that need to be changed to adapt the snippet to the current program.

-The lack of support for tab triggers and tab stops in computational notebooks can dampen the enthusiasm of experienced developers for using computational notebooks.
-Of course, one solution is to write an extension for Jyptyer Notebook or JuptyerLab in JavaScript that supports tab triggers and tab stops.

 ..
 Figure:: ./figs/tabtrigger.png
    :align: center